OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 ## Running recon-all With Custom Options

-FSurf also allows users to run recon-all with a set of custom options.
+Fsurf also allows users to run recon-all with a set of custom options.
 Users can use this workflow to run unique FreeSurfer workflows.

 Type the following to get a sample MRI file,